perryrh0dan/powershell/readme.md

 ### dev_backup <name>

 Backup the workspace, history and zoxide directory of the given environment into a local tar archive.

+### dev_copy <name> <path>

+Copy the current text content from the clipboard into a file at the specified path inside the specified container.

 ### dev_create <name>